Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Uncertainty estimation: tolerances

-In our next example, we will explore how the uncertainties on $\alpha_s(M_Z)$ obtained in MC/ML approaches may be affected by common cross validation techniques that partition the baseline data set into training, testing, and occasionally validating components.
-An example of such procedure is $K$-folding \cite{NNPDF:2021njg,Forte:2020yip} introduced in the NNPDF determination \cite{Ball:2025xgq} of $\alpha_s(M_Z)$ to mitigate overfitting of the neural-network model for PDFs.
-Since $K$-folding involves reclustering of the baseline data and may be sensitive to data tensions, we will briefly review its possible impacts on the $\alpha_s(M_Z)$ uncertainty.
+Cross validation methods such as jackknife resampling \cite{Quenouille:1949,Tukey:1958,Miller:1974} are widely adopted to estimate the data selection uncertainty.
+In a classical realization, the parameter of interest is first estimated from a part (fold) of the baseline data; the parameter's expectation value and variance are determined by averaging over multiple random selections of such folds.
+Cross validation is also a part of MC/ML approaches and involves partitioning the baseline data set into training, testing, and occasionally validating components.
+One can ask, for instance, to what extent the cross validation technique of ``K-folding'' deployed in the recent NNPDF determination \cite{Ball:2025xgq} of $\alpha_s(M_Z)$ may be sensitive to data tensions.
+Since K-folding involves reclustering of the baseline data, we will briefly review its possible impacts on the $\alpha_s(M_Z)$ uncertainty.

-In the common $K$-folding procedure, each replica of the data baseline is partitioned into several folds (clusters), with one fold set aside as the test data set.
+In the common K-folding procedure, each replica of the data baseline is partitioned into several folds (clusters), with one fold set aside as the test data set.
 The model is then trained on the union of remaining folds.
-A figure of merit called ``loss function'' $L$ is optimized so as to achieve good agreement with both the training and testing sets.
+A figure of merit called a ``loss function'' $L$ is optimized so as to achieve good agreement with both the training and testing sets.
 The training procedure is iterated by excluding every fold in turn and training on the rest of the folds.
-In the $\alpha_s$ study, each iteration of such training+cross validation also returns the best-fit $\alpha_s(M_Z)$ and its uncertainty.
-The final $\alpha_s(M_Z)$ is determined by weighted averaging over all replicas and $K$-folding iterations.
+In the $\alpha_s$ study, each such iteration also returns the best-fit $\alpha_s(M_Z)$ and its uncertainty.
+The final $\alpha_s(M_Z)$ is determined by weighted averaging over all replicas and K-folding iterations.
 The weights may be given in terms of the respective $\alpha_s$ uncertainties from the iterations.